Sustainability

 A student sits reading, surrounded by greenery

-1st in world for sustainability governance
+Highly ranked for sustainability governance

-Sustainability is at the heart of Lancaster University.
-We were ranked joint 16th in the UK and joint 44th in the world in the 2024 QS World University Rankings: Sustainability, which measured and compared sustainable impact from universities across the globe.
-Additionally, we were scored joint 1st in the world for sustainability governance, awarded for having transparent financial reporting, having student representation for sustainability at a senior level and being an institution that supports and promotes a holistic and ethical culture.
-These rankings were designed to measure an institution's ability to tackle the world’s greatest environmental, social and governance (ESG) challenges.
+We scored joint fourth in the world for sustainability governance, awarded for transparent financial reporting, student representation for sustainability at a senior level, and an institution that supports and promotes a holistic and ethical culture.
+These rankings measured an institution's ability to tackle the world’s greatest environmental, social, and governance (ESG) challenges.

-Students working in the ECOHub
+A students works in the ECOHub

 How we are making a difference